 This working paper aims to initiate dialogue about GAPW in an Australian context.
 It provides an overview of the Global Action to Prevent War project, highlighting its bases in the language of non-violence, engagement of the UN and collaboration with civil society.
 This paper attempts to tease out starting points for discussion in this regard.
 Specific analyses of notions of peacemaking, peacebuilding and peacekeeping; and the role of regional security and civil society organisations form the detailed discussion of this working paper.
 Since the Canberra Commission report was released, just as the current government was taking office, there has been little public voice on disarmament issues in Australia.
 Regional neighbours however - from Thailand to Japan - are sustaining a public voice.
 This working paper reviews Australia's past commitment to global non-violence and concludes that initiating a dialogue around Global Action to Prevent War may re-ignite past enthusiasm.

-An earlier draft of this working paper formed the basis for discussion during the inaugural Global Action to Prevent War – Australia meeting on 4 December 2003, at the Centre for Peace and Conflict Studies.
+An earlier draft of this working paper formed the basis for discussion during the inaugural Global Action to Prevent War – Australia meeting on 4 December 2003, at the Department of Peace and Conflict Studies.

 The UN GA Resolution 57 337 on the Prevention of Armed Conflict